 It worked.
 I now love the sweet bitterness of dark chocolate and I use its health benefits as an excuse to indulge.

-(And since Wholesome Sweeteners sugars are all organic and ethically grown, we have even more reasons to feel great about our holiday candy making.)
+(And since Wholesome Sweeteners sugars are all organic and ethically grown, we have even more reasons to feel great about eating this homemade dark chocolate.)

 I can’t decide which is better news — that this heavenly treat takes dark chocolate to an almost guilt free level or that it is so light and creamy it melts the instant it touches your tongue.